projectcalico/calico/master/reference/calicoctl/commands/replace.md

   # Replace a policy using the data in policy.yaml.
   calicoctl replace -f ./policy.yaml

-  # Replace a pod based on the YAML passed into stdin.
+  # Replace a policy based on the JSON passed into stdin.
-  cat policy.yaml | calicoctl replace -f -
+  cat policy.json | calicoctl replace -f -

 Options:
+  -h --help                  Show this screen.
   -f --filename=<FILENAME>   Filename to use to replace the resource.
 If set to "-" loads from stdin.
   -c --config=<CONFIG>       Filename containing connection configuration in YAML or JSON format.
                              [default: /etc/calico/calicoctl.cfg]
-```

-## calicoctl replace
+Description:
   The replace command is used to replace a set of resources by filename or stdin.
-JSON and
-YAML formats are accepted.
+JSON and YAML formats are accepted.

+  Valid resource types are node, bgpPeer, hostEndpoint, workloadEndpoint, policy, pool and profile.

   Attempting to replace a resource that does not exist is treated as a terminating error.

-The output of the command indicates how many resources were successfully replaced, and the error
-reason if an error occurred.
+  The output of the command indicates how many resources were successfully replaced, and the error reason if an error occurred.

   The resources are replaced in the order they are specified.
-In the event of a failure
-replacing a specific resource it is possible to work out which resource failed based on the
-number of resources successfully replaced.
+In the event of a failure replacing a specific resource it is possible to work out which resource failed based on the number of resources successfully replaced.

+  When replacing a resource, the complete resource spec must be provided, it is not sufficient to supply only the fields that are being updated.
+```

 ### Examples
 ```